Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-moon-of-otto/_index.md

 He steals enemy children to govern his lands

-But even the most powerful empire that crosses borders
+But even a powerful empire that crosses borders

 Has no defense when simple true love steps forward